 - will get little or no showing in the search engine listings for 6 months to a year

-- will get higher than deserved rankings for a short period
+- will get higher than deserved rankings for a short periods of time

 - will appear and disappear from the listings intermittently